thiswillbeyourgithub/QuestEA/README.md

 * This approach is fundamentally richer than traditional methods that simply abstract questions into a list of integers (checked or not checked).

 ### Status?
 * As I'm currently an independant researcher, I don't have access to a lot of data so I reach out to an official lab and am waiting to be granted access to official data.
+In the meantime this is just an experimental repository.

 ### How does it work?
 The process of turning patients into embeddings involves several technical steps: